gbif/dwc-dp/README.md

 # Participating and Getting Help
 In anticipation of a formal public review, scheduled to begin 2025-09-01, we would like to invite people to gain familiarity with and test the DwC-DP by attempting to map original datasets to it.
 We are just beginning to work on the "Darwin Core Data Package Guide", which is intended to contain various "recipes" for publishing different types of datasets.
 Until that document contains useful content, the best way forward is to look at an already-mapped example dataset that is similar to the one you want to test ([gbif/dwc-dp-examples](https://github.com/gbif/dwc-dp-examples)).
 This community testing phase will remain open until 2025-08-01.

+- **Getting started** - The easiest way to start to understand DwC-DP is to look at the [Darwin Core Data Package - Quick Reference Guide](https://github.com/gbif/dwc-dp/blob/master/qrg/dwc_dp_qrg.html).

-- **Getting started** - If you need help getting started with mapping a dataset to DwC-DP, feel free to contact [John Wieczorek](mailto:gtuco.btuco@gmail.com).
+- **Mapping datasets to DwC-DP** - If you need help getting started with mapping a dataset to DwC-DP, feel free to contact [John Wieczorek](mailto:gtuco.btuco@gmail.com).

 - **Discussion** - For open discussion on the Darwin Core Data Package, see the GBIF [Darwin Core Data Package (DwC-DP) discourse forum topic](https://discourse.gbif.org/t/darwin-core-data-package-dwc-dp/5937).